 Day 1Tirana airport – Tirana (20 km) (D)

-Welcoming you at Tirana International Airport and heading straight to the capital Tirana.
+Welcome at Tirana International Airport and heading straight to the capital Tirana.
 Accommodation and a short break before we start the city tour.
 First, we visit the National Museum of History.
 Walking the central avenue and the central square, we next visit the Ethem Bay Mosque and the Clock-Tower and the remains of the Castle of Tirana.
 We also go deep underground to visit the Enver Hoxa bunker, a former communistic leader of Albania.
 We walk on to the Pyramid - mausoleum of Enver Hoxha, designed by his daughter.
 We will end the tour at Enver Hoxha's house in Blloku.
 This evening we have a welcoming dinner and overnight in Tirana.

 Day 2Tirana - Durres - Kruja – Tirana (130 km) (B)

 After breakfast in the hotel, we leave for the ancient town and port of Durres, a UNESCO site.
-We walk along the Adriatic Sea and visit the remains of the ancient amphitheater that once hold 20.000 people making it the largest in the Balkans.
+We walk along the Adriatic Sea and visit the remains of the ancient amphitheater that once held 20.000 people making it the largest in the Balkans.
 Possibility to visit the City museum of Durres.
-At noon we can advise lunch at a seaside restaurant for outdoor delicious seafood dishes, other dishes possible.
+At noon, we can advise lunch at a seaside restaurant for outdoor delicious seafood dishes, other dishes possible.
 In the afternoon, we drive to the medieval capital of Albania, Kruja.
 High in the mountain cliffs, we will visit the castle of the national hero of Albania, Skender-beg.
-Exploring the narrow streets, we will walk through the unique Ethno bazaar.
+Exploring the narrow streets, we will walk through the unique ethno bazaar.
 After a short break, we drive back to Tirana.
 Free evening and overnight in Tirana.

 Day 3Tirana - Berat – Tirana (195 km) (B)